Compare Providers

 This is perhaps the most important differentiator.
 Under the Consumer Rights Act 2015, dealers face a reversed burden of proof for six months after sale.
 If a battery fault emerges, you need evidence that the vehicle was of satisfactory quality when sold.

-AVILOO holds dual TUV certification (TUV Nord and TUV Sud) — the only battery health test worldwide with this credential.
+AVILOO holds dual TUV certification (TUV Nord and TUV Sud) — the world's first battery health test with this credential.
 TUV is recognised globally as an independent, authoritative testing and certification body.
 In a legal proceeding, a TUV-certified certificate carries established evidential weight.

 Moba has CARA approval — a UK trade body endorsement that demonstrates industry acceptance but is not equivalent to independent engineering certification.